InstaPy/InstaPy/README.md

 <img src="https://clarifai.com/cms-assets/20180311184054/Clarifai_Pos.svg" width="200" align="right">

-###### Note: Head over to [https://developer.clarifai.com/signup/](https://developer.clarifai.com/signup/) and create a free account, once you’re logged in go to [https://developer.clarifai.com/account/applications/](https://developer.clarifai.com/account/applications/) and create a new application.
+###### Note: Head over to [https://developer.clarifai.com/signup/](https://developer.clarifai.com/signup/) and create a free account, once you're logged in go to [https://developer.clarifai.com/account/applications/](https://developer.clarifai.com/account/applications/) and create a new application.
 You can find the client ID and Secret there.
 You get 5000 API-calls free/month.

 If you want the script to get your CLARIFAI_API_KEY for your environment, you can do: